PraddyumnaR/Bioinfo/README.md

 1. Install R and required packages (e.g., biomaRt).
 2. Obtain an Ensembl gene ID file.
 3. Modify the script to specify the Ensembl ID column and output gene symbol file path.
-4. Run the `gene_symbol_conversion.R` script in RStudio or command line.
+4. Run the `gene_symbol_conversion.Rmd` script in RStudio or command line.

 ## License